The AFU have repelled more than 50 attacks by the Russian army since the beginning of the day — online.ua

 Points of attention

-- The Armed Forces of Ukraine have repelled more than 50 attacks by the Russian army on different front lines since the beginning of the day.
+- The Armed Forces of Ukraine have repelled more than 50 attacks by the Russian army since the beginning of the day, showcasing their resilience and determination in defending their positions.

-- The enemy carried out airstrikes, dropped guided bombs, and launched numerous shellings targeting Ukrainian settlements and troops.
+- The aggressor, Russian invaders, have carried out assaults, shelling, and air strikes in multiple directions, indicating a significant escalation of aggression in the conflict.

-In the North-Slobozhansk and Kursk directions, the enemy carried out two air strikes, dropped four guided bombs, and carried out 49 shellings of settlements and positions of our troops, two of which involved the use of multiple launch rocket systems.
+Two combat clashes took place in the North-Slobozhansk and Kursk directions , the enemy carried out 44 attacks on settlements and positions of our troops, one of which involved the use of a multiple launch rocket system.

-In the Kupyansk direction, our defenders repelled two enemy assaults towards Novoplatonivka.

-In the Lyman direction, Ukrainian soldiers repelled three attempts by the invaders to advance towards the settlements of Shyykivka, Novoserhiivka, and Lyman.
+In the Lyman direction, four enemy assaults have taken place since the beginning of the day towards Stavky and Lyman.
+Two clashes are still ongoing.

+In the Slavyansk direction, since the beginning of the day, the enemy has carried out two attacks on the positions of the Defense Forces in the Yampol area.

-In the Kramatorsk direction, the enemy attacked three times in the areas of the settlements of Minkivka, Nykyforivka, and towards Fedorivka.
+In the Kramatorsk direction, the enemy twice attacked the positions of the Defense Forces in the area of the settlement of Nikiforivka.

-In the Pokrovsk direction, the enemy carried out 22 attacks.
-The occupiers tried to advance in the areas of the settlements of Rodynske, Pokrovsk, Udachne, Hryshyne, Muravka, Novomykolaivka, Molodetske, Filiya and towards the settlements of Novooleksandrivka, Bilytske, and Ivanivka.
-Five clashes are still ongoing.
+In the Pokrovsk direction, since the beginning of the day, the invaders have tried 13 times to push our soldiers out of the occupied positions in the areas of the settlements of Rodynske, Myrnograd, Novooleksandrivka, Pokrovsk, Hryshyne, Kotlyne, Udachne and towards the settlements of Shevchenko, Bilytske, Novopavlivka.
+Two clashes are still ongoing.

-In the Oleksandrivka direction, the enemy attacked twice in the area of the settlement of Oleksandrovgrad.
-The vicinity of the settlement of Pidhavrilivka was subjected to an air strike.
+In the Oleksandrivka direction, our defenders repelled three enemy attacks in the direction of Kalynivske, Verbovye, and Oleksandrivka.
+Velykymykhaylivka, Kolomiytsy, Andriyivka, and Fedorivske were hit by airstrikes.
+One battle is ongoing.

-In the Hulyaipil direction, nine attacks by the occupiers took place in the areas of Hulyaipil, Zaliznychne, Pryluky and towards the settlements of Dobropillya, Hulyaipilske, Staroukrainka.
-The enemy carried out airstrikes in the areas of the settlements of Vozdvizhivka, Charivne, and Kopany.
+In the Hulyaipil direction, the Defense Forces repelled nine enemy attacks in the direction of the settlements of Svyatopetrivka, Staroukrainka, Zaliznychne, Olenokostyantynivka and in the area of the settlements of Varvarivka, Pryluky, Tsvitkove.
+One battle is ongoing.
+The enemy carried out air strikes in the areas of the settlements of Vozdvizhivka, Nizhenka, Zirnytsia, Verkhnia Tersa, Charivne, and Lyubitske.

-In the Orikhov direction, the enemy launched an air strike on the city of Orikhov.

-In the Prydniprovs'ky direction, the enemy launched three futile attacks towards the Antonivs'kyi bridge.
-Another clash is currently underway.
+In the Dnieper direction, the enemy conducted three futile assault operations in the direction of the Antoniv Bridge.

 More on the topic